 To install a 24-pin BASIC Stamp or Javelin Stamp module, an installed BS1-IC module must be removed.
-Carefully align the pins of the 24-pin module noting the Pin 1 dot on the PDB as shown in the illustration at right.
+Carefully align the pins of the 24-pin module noting the Pin 1 dot on the PDB as shown in the illustration below.

-The 24-pin BASIC Stamp or Javelin Stamp module can be programmed through a standard serial port.
+The 24-pin BASIC Stamp or Javelin Stamp module can be programmed via the USB port or through a standard serial port.
 A 24-pin BASIC Stamp and Javelin Stamp modules may be used in conjunction with an installed SX28AC/DP micro.